Champions League final: Real Madrid's quiet genius Carlo Ancelotti eyes historic fourth title against old foes Liverpool

 "The feelings, the emotions, are different.
 They are stronger when you win as a manager.
 As a player, you're part of a group that wins the trophy, but as a manager you have more responsibilities."

-Twice with AC Milan and once with Real Madrid during his first spell in 2014, Ancelotti knows his way around Europe's premier cup competition and rarely stumbles at the last hurdle - but you won't see him waving four fingers at the cameras if Real prevail.
+Twice with AC Milan and once with Real Madrid during his first spell in 2014, Ancelotti knows his way around Europe's premier cup competition and rarely stumbles at the last hurdle - but you will not see him waving four fingers at the cameras if Real prevail.

 The Italian has lifted the trophy in three of his previous four finals, only failing to do so infamously in 2005's Miracle of Istanbul having led 3-0 against Liverpool only to lose 3-2 on penalties.

-There has been media attention on this being a 'revenge mission' for Mohamed Salah after the Egyptian was forced off through injury during the 2018 defeat in Kiev, but the same can be said of the Madrid boss.
+There has been media attention on this being a 'revenge mission' for Mohamed Salah after the Egypt forward was forced off through injury during the 2018 defeat in Kiev, but the same can be said of the Madrid boss.

 Ancelotti was part of the Roma squad that lost at the Stadio Olimpico to Joe Fagan's treble-winning Liverpool side of 1984 on penalties - remembered for Bruce Grobbelaar's wobbly legs.
 The midfielder played no part in the showpiece due to injury.